turingschool/md_launch_curriculum/Mod2/Lessons/Week4/IntroToORM.md

 ❓ How can we check if this worked?

-> With your group: Take a look in PG Admin and try to answer the folling questions.
+> With your group: Take a look in PG Admin and try to answer the following questions.
 > - What database was created?
 What code specified that name?
 > - What table with created?
 What code specified that name?
 > - What columns were created and what data type are they?
 What code specified the column names and data types?